-Options #1 and #3 are the best options since they reinstall Windows but keep your personal files and folders.
+Option #1 is the best option since it reinstalls Windows but keeps your personal files and folders.
 You’ll still need to reinstall all your programs, regardless of which option you choose.
-You can read more about System Reset and Fresh start here.
+You can read more about resetting Windows 10 while keeping all your files and data here.

-However, there is a lesser known option that Windows 10 users have – and that’s doing a repair installation.
+However, there is a lesser-known option that Windows 10 users have – and that’s doing a repair installation.
 Doing a repair installation of Windows 10 allows you to reinstall Windows 10 and keep everything: All your programs, all your settings, and all your personal files.
-However, in order to do a repair installation of Windows 10, you must to be able boot your computer.
-The Windows 10 DVD or USB are bootable, but if you’re planning on doing a repair installation, you cannot use them t to boot into Windows.
+However, to do a repair installation of Windows 10, you must be able to boot your computer.
+The Windows 10 DVD and the USB are bootable, but if you’re planning on doing a repair installation, you cannot use them to boot into Windows.

 Step #1: Create a Windows 10 USB or DVD

-You’ll need a 4 GB USB Flash Drive (we suggest you use a brand new 8 GB USB drive for this) or a writable DVD disc.
+You’ll need an 8 GB USB Flash Drive (we suggest you use a brand new 8 GB USB drive for this) or a writable DVD.